כמה יבראון Israel’s Most Precious Resource is Its Children

 That’s where Nefesh Achat B’Yisrael steps in.

-Nefesh Achat B’Yisrael (Israel Amutah)/Just One Life (USA 501-C-3) was formed in 1988 by concerned individuals who recognized the need to provide support for expectant mothers in Israel, where financial hardship and social and medical issues can lead to difficult pregnancies.
+Nefesh Achat B’Yisrael (with the financial backing of Just One Life, USA) was formed in 1988 by concerned individu- als who recognized the need to provide support for expect- ant mothers in Israel, where financial hardship and social and medical issues can lead to difficult pregnancies.

 The key to the organization’s success is that “we provide stability to families who are experiencing turbulence in their lives,” said Rabbi Martin Katz, who has served as the USA Executive Vice President of Just One Life since its founding.
 “By providing pro- fessional counseling, emotional support and financial assis- tance, Just One Life empowers mothers to bring their preg- nancy to full term, thus preserving Israel’s most precious resource – its children.”

-The social workers and therapists at Just One Life aid approximately 500 families every year, which has resulted in over 18,500 babies over the last three decades.
-The cou- ples come from all over Israel and from a broad range of backgrounds: religious and secular, Ashkenazi and Sephardic and new immigrants as well as longtime Israelis.
+The social workers and therapists at Nefesh Achat B’Yisrael aid approximately 500 families every year, which has resulted in over 18,500 babies over the last three decades.
+The cou- ples come from all over Israel and from a broad range of backgrounds: religious and secular, Ashkenazi and Sephardi and new immigrants as well as longtime Israelis.
 But what the women share in common are limited incomes, stressful family situations or health issues.
 A pregnancy only adds to their long roster of challenges.

 The organization also receives referrals from major hospitals across Israel.
-For example, Nefesh Achat B’Yisrael maintains a strong relationship with Jerusalem’s Shaarei Tzedek Hospital, known for having the most active maternity facility in the western world.
-Shaarei Tzedek, including through its high-risk pregnancy clinic led by Dr. Ori Shen and Mrs. Yehudit Ackerman, refer their clients that require additional emotional or financial support to Nefesh Achat B’Yisrael.
-In one of his letters of thanks to the organization, Dr. Shen praised the organization’s important work.
-“There is no doubt that your assistance brought about circumstances that were optimal in helping the couples during their difficult predicaments and brought about beneficial outcomes,” he wrote.
+For example, Nefesh Achat B’Yisrael maintains a strong relationship with Shaare Zedek in Jerusalem.
+Shaare Zedek’s high-risk pregnancy clinic, led by Dr. Ori Shen and Mrs. Yehudit Ackerman, refers patients who require addi- tional emotional or financial support to Nefesh Achat B’Yis- rael.
+Dr. Shen has praised the organization’s important work: “There is no doubt Nefesh Achat B’Yisrael’s assistance has created circumstances optimal for helping the couples and has brought about beneficial outcomes.”

-Just One Life has earned praise from many leading politi- cians and medical professionals, including Danny Danon, Israel’s representative to the United Nations, who penned a letter recognizing the organization’s three decades of success in bringing Jewish life into the world.
-“Your work for Jewish families is fundamental to the future and well-being of the Jewish people,” he wrote.
-“Bringing Just One Life to Israel was an important development, and brought the issue of raising Jewish children straight to the heart of the Jewish world.”
+Just One Life has earned praise from many leading politi- cians and medical professionals, including Danny Danon, Israel’s Ambassador to the United Nations, who recently rec- ognized the organization’s three decades of success in bring- ing Jewish life into the world: “Your work for Jewish families is fundamental to the future and well-being of the Jewish people.
+Bringing Just One Life to Israel was an important development, and brought the issue of raising Jewish chil- dren straight to the heart of the Jewish world.”